TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

 ) -> Result<Vec<Rule>> {
     let range = workbook
         .worksheet_range("Rules")
+        // this question mark triggers an early exit
+        // there are two because we have an Option
+        // containing a Result                    👇
         .ok_or(format_err!("Missing Rules sheet"))??;
+        //                               👇
     let range = skip_to_header_row(range)?;
     let parsed = RangeDeserializerBuilder::new()
         .has_headers(true)
         .from_range(&range)
+        //                                    👇
         .context("Failed to read Rules sheet")?;
     let rules = collect_errs(parsed.map(|parse_result| {
         parse_result
-            .map_err(|e| e.into())
+            // 👇 mapping a lambda over the error value .map_err(|e| e.into())
-            .and_then(|row| row.parse(&country_mapping))
+            // 👇 this would be called flatMap in some other languages .and_then(|row| row.parse(&country_mapping))
     }))
+    // 👇 this converts a list of errors into a single error
+    //    containing a string
     .map_err(|es| {
         format_err!(
             "Failed to parse {} rules:\n{}",
             es.len(),
-            es.into_iter()
+            // 👇 very elegant...
+            //    this would just be one .joinToString call in Kotlin es.into_iter()
                 .map(|e| e.to_string())
                 .collect::<Vec<_>>()
                 .join("\n")
         )
+   // 👇
     })?;
     Ok(rules)
 }